Toroid: Equations

 A toroid is specified by the radius of revolution R measured from the center of the section rotated.
 For symmetrical sections volume and surface of the body may be computed (with circumference C and area A of the section):

 Square toroid

 The volume (V) and surface area (S) of a toroid are given by the following equations, where A is the area of the square section of side, and R is the radius of revolution.

 Circular toroid

 The volume (V) and surface area (S) of a toroid are given by the following equations, where r is the radius of the circular section, and R is the radius of the overall shape.

+Pappus's centroid theorem generalizes the formulas here to arbitrary surfaces of revolution.